-Azilal carpets are made in the Azilal Region from virgin raw wool by alternating composed patterns of one single knotted line and one or two woven lines, according to a cultural ritual that mothers are passing down to daughters for generations.
+Azilal rugs are made in the Azilal Region from virgin raw wool by alternating composed patterns of one single knotted line like the Beniourains and one or two woven lines like the Kelims, according to a cultural ritual that mothers are passing down to daughters for generations.
 The Patterns are often geometric and on top of the raw wool, colorful remnants of clothing as well as synthetic wools are used to accentuate certain designs.

 Since the invention of the first simple tools, the Berber tribes and nomadic tribes of Morocco and North Africa have been producing a variety of knotted, flat-woven, and pile carpets.
 Although the Moroccan textile industry has ancient origins, the majority of dated carpets of the region are less than three hundred years old.
 Due to geography, the country’s carpets have many unique characteristics and influences.